threader/PC-Tuning/docs/post-install.md

 - Open the sound control panel, can be opened with win + r, ``mmsys.cpl``

-    - Disable unused Plaback & Recording devices
+    - Disable unused Playback & Recording devices

     - Disable audio enhancements for them as they increase audiodg.exe cycles/s